 3. What can you add to homemade dog food to make it taste better?

 If your dog is not enjoying his kibble, you can make it taste better with unsalted, unseasoned broth, fish oil, or olive oil.
-Each of these will add flavor and nutritional benefits.
+Each of these will add flavor and proper nutrients.

 4. What can I put on top of dog food?